 - 1. Move the vehicle to dry land. - 2.
 Check the air box.
-See page 105.
+See page 103.
 If water is present, dry the air box and replace the filter with a new filter. - 3.
 Remove the fuse/relay center cover.
-See page 96.
+See page 94.
 Allow any moisture to dry, then reinstall the cover. - 4.
 Dry the spark plug wells with a clean cloth, then remove the spark plugs. - 5.
 Turn the engine over several times. - 6.
 Dry the spark plugs and reinstall them, or install new plugs. - 7.
 Attempt to start the engine.
 If necessary, repeat the drying procedure. - 8.
-Take the vehicle to your dealer for service as soon as possible, whether you succeed in starting it or not. - 9.
-If water has been ingested into the PVT follow the procedure on page 103 for drying.
+Take the vehicle in for service as soon as possible, whether you succeed in starting it or not.
+Your POLARIS dealer can provide the required service. - 9.
+If water has been ingested into the PVT follow the procedure on page 101 for drying.